0xSegun/projects/clcn65o1b000008mb2jr5gclv.md

-# 4 Reasons Why Your Website Can't Afford To Be Without A Website
+# 4 Reasons Why Your Business Can't Afford To Be Without A Website

 In today's digital age, having a website is crucial for any business.
 Whether you run a small local shop or a large corporation, having a website can greatly benefit your business and help you reach a wider audience.
 Here are just a few reasons why every business needs a website: